Bangladesh, Myanmar agree to begin Rohingya repatriation by mid-November

 Hasina, who is facing a general election at the end of the year, also accused Myanmar of finding new excuses to delay the return.

-Myanmar denies that and says it is ready to take back the refugees and has built transit centers to house them initially on their return.
+Myanmar, however, has blamed Bangladesh for the delay and says it is ready to take back the refugees and has built transit centers to house them initially on their return.

 Given the delays, Bangladesh has been preparing new homes on a remote island called Bhasan Char, which rights groups have said could be subject to flooding.